michellejm/guns_in_America/index.md

-# A Distant Reading of Politically Polarizing Events: Topic Modeling US Media Coverage
+# Politically Polarizing Media Coverage: Topic Modeling and Sentiment Analysis of the Gun Control and Immigration Debates

 ## A Polarized Landscape